Giving AI Agents Access to Cryptocurrency and Smart Contracts Creates New Vectors of AI Harm: Abstract

 \section{Abstract}

-There is growing interest in giving AI agents access to cryptocurrencies as well as to the smart contracts that transact them.
-But doing so, this position paper argues, could lead to formidable new vectors of AI harm.
-To support this argument, we first examine the unique properties of cryptocurrencies and smart contracts that could lead to these new vectors of harm.
-Next, we describe each of these new vectors of harm in detail.
-Finally, we conclude with a call for more technical research aimed at preventing and mitigating these harms and, thereby making it safer to endow AI agents with cryptocurrencies and smart contracts.
+There is growing interest in giving AI agents access to cryptocurrencies as well as to the smart contracts that transact them. \textbf{But doing so, this position paper argues, could lead to formidable new vectors of AI harm.} To support this argument, we first examine the unique properties of cryptocurrencies and smart contracts that could give rise to these new vectors of AI harm.
+Next, we describe each of these new vectors of AI harm in detail, providing a first-of-its-kind taxonomy.
+Finally, we conclude with a call for more technical research aimed at preventing and mitigating these new vectors of AI , thereby making it safer to endow AI agents with cryptocurrencies and smart contracts.